Pierre-Emmanuel41/communication/README.md

 ITcpConnection clientConnection = new TcpServerConnection(clientSocket, answersExtractor);
 ```

-Just like the TcpClientConnection, it possible to observer the connection in order to handle data received from the client in order to interpret and answer.
+Just like the TcpClientConnection, there is also an observer pattern associated to this connection, it is possible to handle different events :

+- onConnectionComplete (when the connection with the remote succeed)
+- onConnectionDisposed (when the method <code>dispose()</code> has been called)
+- onDataReceived (when data has been received from the remote.
+The data is raw, it has not been processed by the extractor)
+- onLog (When exception has been catch or when debug message are raised by the connection)
+- onConnectionLost (when the connection with the remote has been lost)
+- onUnexpectedDataReceived (thrown after the onDataReceived event, but the data has been processed by the extractor).

+There is no need to call method connect (first because it will throw an <code>UnsupportedOperationException</code>, then because when creating a TcpServerConnection the socket given to the constructor is connected to the remote).

 ### 3.2) UDP protocol